How to Plan Studying for GRE

-Start studying a topic which captures your interest and then incorporate all sections of the test in your GRE studying routine.
+Start studying a topic which captures your interest and then incorporate all sections of the test in your routine study.
 You can focus on one section at a time too, but it is recommended that vocabulary practice should be done every day.
 You can use flashcards to help you remember words and formulae.

 Step 6: Reviewing Progress

 Take a mock test every week to review how far you have come in your preparation.
 This is very important so that you do not develop any delusions of being more prepared than you actually are.
 Taking a mock test will also point out the areas in which you need to improve.
 You can alter your study plan accordingly.

 Being regular with your studies is very important.
 As they say, 'Slow and steady wins the race!'
 Prepare over a period of time and do not wait till you have only 2 months left for the exam leading to cramming uselessly for the test.

 Terms and Conditions